Ledger-Donjon/ledger-donjon.github.io/src/content/blog/rp2350-secure-debug-laser-fault-injection.md

 The permanent `CRIT1.DEBUG_DISABLE` flag is intended to close this path.
 When set, it drives the enable signals for both cores' Mem-APs to zero, which "prevents the APs from performing any bus accesses at all", and disables the factory-test JTAG interface and the RISC-V debug module's access port.
 The SW-DP and RP-AP still respond, but neither core Mem-AP can access the system bus.

-There is, however, an override : the memory-mapped `DEBUGEN` register lets Secure software re-enable each core's Mem-AP and, separately, Secure accesses through it.
+There is, however, an override: the memory-mapped `DEBUGEN` register lets Secure software re-enable each core's Mem-AP and, separately, Secure accesses through it.
 The datasheet states that `DEBUG_DISABLE` "can be fully overridden by setting all bits of this register".

 This critical override in the enforcement chain is what made the debug interface our target.
 Gaining access to Secure debug on a Mem-AP is a general-purpose primitive to read and write Secure memory, halt and single-step a core, and inspect its registers.
 Whether that register could be set by a fault is the question the rest of this post answers.